proofzero/rollupid/docs/platform/passport.md

 Passport's authentication flow currently supports the following authentication methods and are configurable for your app [Console](console.md):

-* Connect with Wallet
+- Connect with Wallet
-* Connect with Email (coming soon)
+- Connect with Email (coming soon)
-* Connect with WebAuthN (coming soon)
+- Connect with WebAuthN (coming soon)
-* Connect with Google
+- Connect with Google
-* Connect with Apple
+- Connect with Apple
-* Connect with Twitter
+- Connect with Twitter
-* Connect with Github
+- Connect with Github
-* Connect with Microsoft
+- Connect with Microsoft
+- Connect with Discord

 #### Authorization